Barack Obama Sr.: College and graduate school

 In 1959, the Kenyan Department of Education published Obama's monograph, entitled Otieno jarieko.
 Kitabu mar ariyo.
 2: Yore mabeyo mag puro puothe.
 (English: Otieno, the wise man.
 Book 2: Wise ways of farming.)

 Due to his accomplishments, in 1959 Obama received a scholarship in economics through a program organized by the nationalist leader Tom Mboya.
 The program offered education in the West to outstanding Kenyan students.
 Initial financial supporters of the program included Harry Belafonte, Sidney Poitier, Jackie Robinson, and Elizabeth Mooney Kirk, a literacy advocate who provided most of the financial support for Obama's early years in the United States.
 Kirk and her literacy associate Helen M. Roberts of Palo Alto raised the money necessary for Obama to travel to the US.

 When Obama left for the United States, he left behind his young wife, Kezia, and their baby son Malik.
 Kezia was pregnant, and their daughter Auma was born while her father was in Hawaii.
-At Obama's request, Helen Roberts committed to watching over and financially supporting the family that he had left behind, for as long as she remained in Nairobi.
+At Obama's request, Helen M. Roberts committed to watching over and financially supporting the family that he had left behind, for as long as she remained in Nairobi.